 Once you have adopted and set up your home for your cat, you will need to pay around $35/month for them.
 If you budget right, you might be able to spend even less than that.

-No matter what breed or pet that you decide to adopt, you have the responsibility to care for them well.
+No matter what breed or pet you decide to adopt, you have the responsibility to care for them well.
 Factor in everything, and ensure that your budget can accommodate an animal so you can give them a good life.

 - Siamese Kittens for Sale in Texas: Breeders List